Therapists in Downtown, Salt Lake City, UT

 Downtown, Salt Lake City, UT 84111

 Substance misuse, trauma, identity concerns, men's issues, depression, anxiety, adjustment issues.
 These are just a few of the issues I specialize in working with in my practice.
 I have had 8 plus years working with adolescents and adults in various settings.
 My approach is a humanistic, client-centered, somatic and trauma focused approach.
 I am trained in EMDR and Brainspottting.
-I try and create an environment/therapuetic alliance that is relaxed, humorous yet confrontational and free of therapeutic jargon so that my clients can be authentic.
+I try and create an environment/therapeutic alliance that is relaxed, humorous yet confrontational and free of therapeutic jargon so that my clients can be authentic.

 Substance misuse, trauma, identity concerns, men's issues, depression, anxiety, adjustment issues.
 These are just a few of the issues I specialize in working with in my practice.
 I have had 8 plus years working with adolescents and adults in various settings.
 My approach is a humanistic, client-centered, somatic and trauma focused approach.
 I am trained in EMDR and Brainspottting.
-I try and create an environment/therapuetic alliance that is relaxed, humorous yet confrontational and free of therapeutic jargon so that my clients can be authentic.
+I try and create an environment/therapeutic alliance that is relaxed, humorous yet confrontational and free of therapeutic jargon so that my clients can be authentic.

 David Andrews